What is a DPA?

 Obligation to have adequate information security in place, technical and organisational measures to be met

-The agreement has to oblige the processor to take all security measures necessary to meet the requirements on the security of processing (see Article 32).
+The agreement sets obligation on the processor to take all security measures necessary to meet the requirements on the security of processing (see Article 32).

 Both controllers and processors are obliged to put in place appropriate technical and organisational measures to ensure the security of any personal data they process which may include, as appropriate: